dart-lang/language/working/augmentation-libraries/feature-specification.md

 before.

-New enum values may also be defined in the augmentation, and they will be appended to the original values in source and augmentation traversal order.
+New enum values may also be defined in the augmentation, and they will be appended to the original values in augmentation traversal order.
 Augmenting an existing enum value never changes the order in which it appears in `values`.

 For example:

 ```
 // main.dart
-augment 'a.dart';
+import augment 'a.dart';
-augment 'c.dart';
+import augment 'c.dart';

 enum A {
   first;